aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/mobile/_index.md

 title: Aspose.Cells.GridJs Working in mobile
 type: docs
 weight: 250
-url: /net/aspose-cells-gridjs/mobile/
+url: /python-net/aspose-cells-gridjs/mobile/
 description: This article describes how to use GridJs in mobile device.
-keywords: mobile spreadsheet editor, mobile spreadsheet viewer
+keywords: excel,mobile,spreadsheet,editor, mobile spreadsheet,viewer
 ---

 ## Use GridJs in mobile device